hansemannn/titanium-googlemaps/README.md

 });
 mapView.addAnnotation(annotation);
 ```

+You can get a list of all currently added annotations by using `mapView.annotations`;

 You can set an info window of the annotation.
 Note that you have to specify a width / height for subviews,
 otherwise the SDK will not set a proper frame for the subview: